Art education in schools

-There are dozens of support institutions, for example SEP and Kunstgras, for teachers that mediate in the supply of school concerts, educational exhibitions, dance and theatre performances, and video and film productions.
-They make a selection on the basis of educational and artistic criteria.
+In the implementation of the cultural education schools cooperate with culture providers and mediators.
+There are dozens of institutions that support teachers and mediate in the provision of school concerts, educational exhibitions, dance and theatre, video and film productions, such Mocca and Sep in Amsterdam.
+They make a selection based on educational and artistic criteria.
 Schools receive a manageable programme and have the booking arranged.
-There is often a long-term cooperation with primary schools.
+Often there is a long-term cooperation with schools.
 The art education institution supplies art menus that offer the pupils in every year a varied range of artistic encounters.

-Secondary education also pays increasing attention to art and culture via the subjects Cultural and Artistic Education (CKV) and General Art.
+Secondary education also pays attention to art and culture via the subjects Cultural and Artistic Education (CKV) and General Art (KUA).
 There are schools with a cultural profile that specialise in the field of art and culture.

 Cultural profile schools manifest themselves more strongly as educational institutions with special attention for cultural education.
 They attract talented children.
 These children are taught a lot of different art disciplines that are connected to other subjects.
 And there are a lot of extra-mural activities.